Mining, Minerals and Sustainable Development (MMSD)

 IIED published its results in October 1999, making recommendations for the design and scope of the process that became known as the MMSD Project.

 All project publications are available for free download.
-They can be browsed using the links on the menu to the right, or you can search our publications database.
+They can be browsed using the links below or you can search our Publications Library.
 If you cannot find what you are looking for, please contact us.